Methanogen: Methane production

-The final step of H2/CO2 methanogenic involves methyl-coenzyme M reductase and two coenzymes: N-7 mercaptoheptanoylthreonine phosphate (HS-HTP) and coenzyme F430.
+The final step of H2/CO2 methanogenesis involves methyl-coenzyme M reductase and two coenzymes: N-7 mercaptoheptanoylthreonine phosphate (HS-HTP) and coenzyme F430.
 HS-HTP donates electrons to methyl-coenzyme M allowing the formation of methane and mixed disulfide of HS-CoM.
 F430, on the other hand, serves as a prosthetic group to the reductase.
 H2 donates electrons to the mixed disulfide of HS-CoM and regenerates coenzyme M.